ThomasByr/discord-compiler-bot/README.md

 - Limited output length (limited to a couple hundred characters)
 - Single-file input only

-Please view [the Wiki](https://github.com/ThomasByr/discord-compiler-bot/wiki) for more.
+Please read [the Wiki](https://github.com/ThomasByr/discord-compiler-bot/wiki) for more.

 ## Usage